LizenzFass78851/windowsscripts/README.md

 Contains scripts and files for retrofitting certain functions under windows

 # information on the folders listed here and their contents:
-  - Activate photo viewer under windows 10 activates the hidden photo viewer under windows 10 and can be used as a standard app for pictures
+  - Activate photo viewer under windows 10 and windows 11 activates the hidden photo viewer under windows 10 and windows 11 and can be used as a standard app for pictures

   - script for easy installation of  .cab updates put the script and the * .cab updates in the same directory and when executing the script, the * .cab updates will be installed in alphabetical order